DingdingKim/CoinNow/README.md

 Provide current price of cryptocurrency(BTC, ETH, DASH, LTC, ETC, XRP, BCH) in real time from Bithumb, Coinone, Poloniex, OKCoin, Huobi.

-## 🔔🌟 Update 1.3.0 🌟🔔
+## 🔔🌟 Update 1.4.2 🌟🔔

 - Appstore update.
-1.3.0
-- Support coin BCH coin and trading site Huobi.
-- Removed 'Loading...' text when price was updated.
-- Add copy button for copy donate addresss to clipboard.
+1.4.1
+- Fixed a bug where mini mode did not work properly
+- Improved ticker data loading speed.
+It is slow for the first time after the app runs, and then ~ Very fast!
+Hehe
+- No longer use Yahoo api.
+Get data from my api server.
+- The data is updated by Dingding.
+So not realtime ...
+- PLEASE Do not call my api(exchange rate) too often.
+I have no money for running large server. 🤑
+- You love this project ?
+DONATE to me 😄 Thank you ! ❤️

 ## Demo